dotnet/machinelearning/docs/code/MlNetCookBook.md

 For example, if the linear model assigned zero weight to a feature that we consider important, it could indicate some problem with modeling.
 The weights of the linear model can also be used as a poor man's estimation of 'feature importance'.

-We provide a set of `onFit` delegates that allow inspection of the individual transformers as they are trained.

 This is how we can extract the learned parameters out of the model that we trained:
 ```csharp